Home » Courses » Higher Education » Access to Higher Education: Diploma in Health Professions

 Assessments

-Students taking GCSE English or Maths will also have external examinations in May/June
+Students taking GCSE English or Maths will also have external examinations in May/June.

 Entry Requirements

-For learners aged 19 and above.
+This course is for learners aged 19 and above.

 Most universities require 5 GCSE grades at C/4 or above or equivalent, including English and Maths (and Science if studying Nursing, Midwifery or Medical Science related degrees) as part of the entry requirements for degree courses.
 GCSE English and Maths are separate qualifications from the Access Diploma so, if required, we offer additional lessons for these subjects.
 If you don’t already have a C/4 grade or above in Maths or English at GCSE, these are currently free for students over 19.
-We also offer GCSE Biology and Psychology as part of our evening class programme.
+We also offer GCSE Biology as part of our evening class programme.
 Please contact our Advice & Guidance Centre for further details.
 Please note that due to the amount of work involved, we strongly recommend that you only take one GCSE at the same time as the Access Diploma.

 If you already have GCSE Maths, English and Science (or equivalent), you must bring copies of your certificates with you to your interview.